ScaleQuest

 @article{ding2024unleashing,

-title={Unleashing Reasoning Capability of LLMs via Scalable Question Synthesis from Scratch},
+title={Unleashing LLM Reasoning Capability via Scalable Question Synthesis from Scratch},

-author={Ding, Yuyang and Shi, Xinyu and Liang, Xiaobo and Li, Juntao and Zhu, Qiaoming and Zhang, Min},
+author={Ding, Yuyang and Shi, Xinyu and Liang, Xiaobo and Li, Juntao and Tu, Zhaopeng and Zhu, Qiaoming and Zhang, Min},

 year={2024}